GDPR: The Pros and The Cons

 Data breaches and leaks take a serious toll on companies’ reputations.
 Customers can lose confidence in a brand if they know their data is not safe with them.
 With improved cybersecurity, clients will not only continue to put their trust in companies, but they will become more willing to share data, knowing they are doing so in a secure environment.
 Companies can thus increase their customer base.

-One of the GDPR’s main goals is a EU-wide standardization and harmonization of the regulatory environment.
+One of the GDPR positives an EU-wide standardization and harmonization of the regulatory environment.
 This will essentially mean that, once they are GDPR compliant, companies can operate across all EU countries and process EU citizens’ data wherever they are in the European block without having to worry about diverging national legislations.

 The Cons: Overregulation Hampering Innovation